 Report Release with the Global Partnership on AI (GPAI) on Responsible AI and AI in Pandemic Response

-For two months, The Future Society had the privilege to support the Global Partnership on AI (GPAI) Responsible AI and Pandemic Response working groups.
+The Future Society had the privilege to support the Global Partnership on AI (GPAI) Responsible AI and Pandemic Response working groups.
 On December 4th 2020, our team presented our reports at the GPAI Plenary with key recommendations for future global action and collaboration.
 We are very proud to share this work below.

 Shortly after the launch of the Global Partnership on AI (GPAI) in June 2020, GPAI working groups released competitive tenders to identify knowledge partners to assist them with their mandates.
 In October 2020, The Future Society successfully won two tenders and started collaborating with both the Responsible AI Working Group and the AI & Pandemic Response Subgroup on their mandates and shaping their agendas moving forward.

 Our collaboration with the Responsible AI working group consisted of three main tasks:

 (1) Mapping existing AI initiatives that promote the responsible development and use of AI, including those pertaining to ethics, governance, and social good;

 (2) Analyzing a shortlist of promising initiatives that are particularly relevant to GPAI;